Baseball rubbing mud: The Lena Blackburne brand

-Usage
+The collection process was featured in 2003 on the first episode of the Dirty Jobs television series, titled "Bat Cave Scavenger".
+Jim Bintliff showed host Mike Rowe how he identifies and collects the right mud before processing it and preparing it for shipping.

-Before all MLB and MiLB games, an umpire or clubhouse attendant rubs six dozen or more balls with the mud to give them a rougher surface, to make them easier for pitchers to grip, and to comply with MLB Rule 4.01(c), which states that all baseballs shall be "properly rubbed so that the gloss is removed."
-The rubbing mud's unique feature is that it is "very fine, like thick chocolate pudding", and it has been considered the "perfect baseball-rubbing mud".
+The branded mud's key characteristic is that it is "very fine, like thick chocolate pudding", and it has been considered the "perfect baseball-rubbing mud".
 A study in 2024 found that the mud contains an ideal mixture of clay and water, coating the ball with an adhesive residue, while the suspended sand grains enhance friction and therefore the pitcher's grip.

-The mud is also used by some National Football League teams.

-Alternatives

-Mechanical efforts to break in a baseball have not proved satisfactory.
-The MLB is researching an alternative process, but as of 2025 has not found a satisfactory alternative.